-Let’s consider these 20 digital touchpoints in the customer journey and their impact on SaaS products.
+Let’s consider these 20 digital customer touchpoints in the customer journey and their impact on SaaS products.
 These touchpoints have been stratified into customer acquisition, adoption, renewal, expansion, advocacy, and post-purchase touchpoints.

 Customer touchpoint examples: Awareness Stage

 The awareness stage is a critical touchpoint as it is the first time that customers come into contact with your brand.
 It’s your one chance to make a positive first impression and build a solid relationship with them.

 Let’s discuss the saas customer touchpoints that are important at the awareness stage.

 Engaging with your online ads is the first point of interaction with a potential customer.
 Businesses use this marketing tool to increase brand awareness and drive sales through different channels (display ads, social media ads, and search engine ads).

 When creating online ads, it’s important to offer value to the customer.
 This could be through personalized content, clear messaging, good visuals, and a deep understanding of the customer’s needs and preferences.

 However, the main effort in creating effective online ads is to be transparent and avoid making misleading claims.
 So when they use your product, they get the value promised.

 When potential customers have a problem, they first go to Google and search for an answer.
 This would be the first customer touchpoint with your business.

 Creating valuable content like blog posts, articles, and videos can be used to educate potential customers and introduce them to the company and its offerings.